qserena/09-add-dark-light-mode-to-reactfacts-site/README.md

 ## What I learned
 Where to put the **state**.
 In this case state `darkMode` belongs to the App component, which is the parent component of Navbar and Main.

 Function `setDarkMode` is located in App but passed as a prop down to Navbar component where it is called from an onClick event on the toggle switch.
+In this way the state is set from the child component.

 Then darkMode in passed as a prop down to both Navbar and Main components to set the mode.